 Japanese brand Seiko is another name to look out for if you’re investing on a night watch.

-The company has the Lumibrite technology, which is basically a type of non-radioactive (and 100% safe) luminous paint/coating that gets its energy from sunlight and other sources of light and stores it in the watch.
+The company has the Lumibrite technology, which is basically a non-radioactive (and 100% safe) luminous paint/coating that gets its energy from sunlight and other sources of light and stores it in the watch.
 The result is a luminescent watch that will let you check the time clearly anytime when you’re in the dark.

 Around 10 minutes of exposure to sunlight allows the Seiko Lumibrite watch to stay illuminated for up to five hours.